Introduction

 Choose from three calculation modes based on your needs:

-- Calculate MRR from Parameters: Enter axial depth, radial depth, and feed rate to determine your material removal rate and power requirements.
+- Calculate MRR from Parameters: Enter milling engagement and feed values to determine removal rate and power requirements for the cut you already plan to run.

-- Calculate Time for Volume: Input the total volume of material to remove and your current MRR to estimate machining time.
+- Calculate Time for Volume: Input the total volume of material to remove and your current MRR to estimate pure cut time before adding rapids, tool changes, and setup.

-- Optimize for Productivity: Set a target MRR and receive recommendations on cutting parameters to achieve optimal productivity.
+- Optimize for Productivity: Set a target MRR and receive recommendations on feed or engagement changes that can move you closer to that target.

 Step 2: Enter Cutting Parameters